beloborodova-t/A-Learning-Framework-for-Medical-Image-Based-Intelligent-Diagnosis-from-Imbalanced-Datasets/README.md

 # Deep-Oversampling-Technique-for-4-level-Acne-Classification-in-Imbalanced-Data
-This is a Python implementation of Deep Oversampling Technique for 4-level Acne Classification in Imbalanced Data paper.
+This is a Python implementation of Deep Oversampling Technique for Acne Images Classification in Imbalanced Data.
 ## Methodology
 We assume imbalanced dataset **_S_** with m objects |**_S_**| = **_m_**, as a pair **_S_** = {(**_x_**_i_, **_y_**_i_)}, **_i_** = **1**, ..., **_m_**, where **_x_**_i_ **ϵ _X_** denotes the instance in the **_n_**-dimensional feature space **_X_**={***f***1, ***f***2, ..., ***f***_n_}, and ***y***_i_  ϵ ***Y*** = {**1**, …, ***C***} denotes the class identifier label associated with ***x***_i_. in particular, when ***C*** = 2 we deal with binary classification task.
 In addition, we define subsets ***S***min ⊂ ***S*** and ***S***maj ⊂ ***S***, where ***S***min is the set of minority objects of classes in ***S***, and ***S***maj is the set of objects of prevailing classes in ***S***, so that ***S***min ∩ ***S***maj = {Φ} and ***S***min ᴜ ***S***maj = {***S***}.
 Based on these assumptions the problem of acne recognition can be formulated as a 4-type classification task.
 Thereafter, the multiclass classification problem is transformed into a regression task.
 This transformation helps to reduce possible subjectivity in the assessment of the acne severity at the stage of data annotation.
 Since the acne levels class have a meaningful ordering, we assign the numeric values from **0** to ***C*** to each of the corresponding ***C*** classes labels.
 Formally, it presented as follow ***y***  ⊆ ***S*** = {**1**, …, ***C***}→transformation→***y*** ϵ **ℝ**_n_.
 The values of the class variable are transformed into numbers.
 A numeric target is corresponding to a level of acne severity.